 Constipation is an obvious gastrointestinal condition.
-It has been shown that in PD, prolonged intestinal transit time and constipation are associated with alpha-synuclein accumulation and neurodegenerative changes in the gut-associated nervous system.
+It has been shown that in PD, prolonged intestinal transit time and constipation, both related to autonomic dysfunctions, are associated with alpha-synuclein accumulation and neurodegenerative changes in the gut-associated nervous system.
 Also, signs of local inflammation, oxidative stress and increased mucosal permeability have been shown.

 Seborrheic dermatitis is associated with the presence of Malassezia yeasts.
 The overabundance of these yeasts shows a disruption in the normal flora of the skin which, in turn, is related to the health of the gut.